 Introduction to Business Concepts provides members with the opportunity to demonstrate knowledge around introductory competencies in business.
 This competitive event consists of an objective test.
 It aims to inspire members to learn about the different functions of businesses.

-Division: High School (9th & 10th graders only) Event Type: Individual Event Category: Objective Test, 100-multiple choice questions (breakdown of question by competencies below) Objective Test Time: 50 minutes NACE Connections: Career & Self-Development
+Event Category: Objective Test, 100-multiple choice questions (breakdown of question by competencies